Encounters with Western

 - All Christian slaves held within the fort must be released;

-- Church ornaments and plates, which had been looted in recent years must be returned.
+- Church ornaments and plates, which had been looted in recent years, must be returned.,

-On the morning of April 17, Raja Bongsu and Tuambaloka proceeded to lead the descent through the west gate of the fort while Don Pedro and his men entered the east gate.
-As the Tausug descended, the Spaniards saw only 400 fighting men, while the other 1,500 were composed of old men, women, children, and sick.
+On the morning of April 17, Raja Bongsu and Tuambaloka proceeded to lead the descent through the west gate of the fort while Don Pedro de Francia and his men entered the east gate.
+As the Tausug descended, the Spaniards saw only 400 fighting men, while the other 1,500 were composed of old men, women, children, and the sick.

 When the Spaniards had occupied the hill fort, they discovered enormous treasure, which the Tausug had buried within its walls.
 They also found a great accumulation of documents written in Arabic scripts which they all burned.
-There may have been two copies of the Holy Qur’an in the collection, but the others would have been commercial or administrative documents.
+There might have been two copies of the Holy Qur’an in the collection, but the others would have been commercial or administrative documents.

 The Spanish triumph over Jolo was due to the intervention of unforeseen factors, the impact of smallpox and dysentery in the garrison.
-However, later writers tended to understate the epidemic, or even omit it altogether, attributing the victory wholly to the bravery of the Spanish arms.
+However, later writers tended to understate the epidemic, or even omitted it altogether, attributing the victory wholly to the bravery of the Spanish arms.

 1735-1775